OpenBluetoothToolbox/SimpleBLE/docs/simpledbus/usage.rst

    find_package(simpledbus REQUIRED)
    target_link_libraries(<your-target> simpledbus::simpledbus)

-One key security feature of SimpleBLE is that it allows the user to specify the URLs and tags of all internal dependencies, thus allowing compilation from internal or secure sources without the risk of those getting compromised.
+One key security feature of SimpleDBus is that it allows the user to specify the URLs and tags of all internal dependencies, thus allowing compilation from internal or secure sources without the risk of those getting compromised.